anshu189/gtrack/docs/GTrak – Architecture Document.md

 The Repository Layer separates business logic from data storage.

-Components and stores should never communicate directly with Dexie.
+Components and stores should never communicate directly with Firestore.

 Instead, all database operations go through repositories.